jhan0127/gitrini/README.txt

 This is messy.
 Who would use this VCS?

+Contents
+I. Gitmagic contents (will be modified)

+II.
+Using Git with R Studio

+preface. why use Git and why with R Studio?
+a. preparing your computer for using Git with R Studio
+b. you have a project that you want to upload
+c. hosting your own Git server (why not github?)

 References for my own collection

 Some of the commands that are useful for setting a git for a new project: